-This report highlights the major activities and accomplishments of 2022, and speaks not only what we have achieved but, perhaps most importantly, how we have achieved it - through collaboration, engaging respectfully, building bridges and supporting the aspirations of our partners as we work together to ensure a more positive water future for our children and grandchildren.
-The Milestones refer to progress made towards our Targets and Priorities overall, not only by the Watershed Board but in community with our government and academic partners and the local stewardship community.
-Under the Progress on Priories (Appendix), we report on the key Objectives we laid out in our 2022 Business Plan.
+This report highlights the major activities and accomplishments of 2022.
+It speaks not only to what we have achieved but how - through collaboration, engaging respectfully, building bridges and supporting the aspirations of our partners as we work together to ensure a more positive water future for our children and grandchildren.
+As such, the Milestones refer to significant progress made towards our Targets and Priorities, not only by the Watershed Board, but in community with our government and academic partners and the local stewardship community.
+Under Progress on Priories (Appendix D), we track key Objectives laid out in our 2022 Business Plan.
 Enjoy!